asadmoosvi/imdb-movie-finder/README.md

-Get only movies with with the genres of comedy or crime that were made after the year of 2015 and order by the rating (ascending by default ,`--reverse` reverses the direction).
+Get only movies with the genres of comedy or crime that were made after the year of 2015 and order by the rating (ascending by default ,`--reverse` reverses the direction).
 Only display the top 5 results.

 By specifying the genres, this doesn't mean it'll only fetch titles that are comedy and crime only.
 It just means comedy or crime should be present as the possible genres.